jrmorse/prep_cost_effectiveness/README.md

 # Prep Cost Effectiveness

-In this project I analyaze public data from the CDC, academic papers, and pharmeceutical organizations to better understand HIV and its' trends over the last decade.
+In this project I analyaze public data from the CDC, academic papers, and pharmeceutical organizations to better understand HIV and its' trends over the last ~15 years.

 I pay close attention to the role PrEP may play in curbing diagnoses for certain groups, and it's potential to save the United States billions of dollars each year.